 Gully Foyle of Alfred Bester's classic SF novel The Stars My Destination suddenly can "jaunt" (teleport) much further than anyone has managed before when he is marooned in space — and then gets really ticked off.

 "Jaunting" started as "burn or teleport" for the discoverer, Charles Fort Jaunte, about a century before.
-It went downhill from there.
+He was later put in an inescapable, slowly flooding chamber by his fellow scientists to force him to replicate the process.

 ON a less literal example, Harry finally masters a difficult spell when facing the prospect of playing chase with a dragon.